nurulmazlan/google-data-analytics-capstone-case-study-1/README.md

 - Add your case study.
 - Practice presenting your case study to a friend or family member.

-- *Recommendations:*
+ **Recommendations:**

 1. Targeted marketing:
  - Since the data show spikes on weekend, create weekend membership with benefits.
-Through this it will attract more riders who only use it on weekend.
+Through this it will attract more riders who only used it on weekend.

 2. Targeted location advertisement:
- -
+ - Place ads near popular spots to gained more subscription for weekend membership.

+3. Annual member incentive:
+ - Offer incentive for annual member such as, special promotion during summer and discount 20% after a certain amount of rides to make it more appealing for casual riders.

+### **Conclusion:**

+Introducing targeted weekend passes and alerts at peak leisure stations will successfully convert casual riders into annual subscription.